MicrosoftDocs/ATADocs/ATPDocs/playbook-domain-dominance.md

 #### Golden Ticket- Existing User attack detection

-[!INCLUDE [Product short](includes/product-short.md)] uses multiple methods to detect suspected attacks of this type.
-In this exact scenario, [!INCLUDE [Product short](includes/product-short.md)] detected the encryption downgrade of the fake ticket.
+Defender for Identity uses multiple methods to detect suspected attacks of this type.
+In this exact scenario, Defender for Identity detected the encryption downgrade of the fake ticket.

 ![Golden Ticket being detected.](media/playbook-dominance-golden_detected.png)